-Wi-Fi Jamming.
 Adversarial jamming has continuously plagued the wireless spectrum over the years with the ability to disrupt, or fully halt, communications between parties.
 While there are potential solutions to specific types of jamming, due to the open nature of wireless communication, this kind of attack continues to find ways to be effective.
-However, the development of new techniques to counter this attack is not always straightforward, as even experimenting with possible solutions requires complying with strict FCC regulations [44].
+However, the development of new techniques to counter this attack is not always straightforward, as even experimenting with possible solutions requires complying with strict FCC regulations [50].
 Even though some environments allow for jamming research, e.g., anechoic chambers or Faraday cages, these setups can hardly capture the characteristics and scale of real-world network deployments.
-To bridge this gap, a DT environment-such as the Colosseum wireless network emulator-could be fundamental in further developing techniques for jamming mitigation research as shown in our previous work in [45] where we implement jamming software within Colosseum to test the impact that jamming signals have within a cellular scenario as well as compare real-world and DT throughput results.
+To bridge this gap, a DT environment-such as the Colosseum wireless network emulator-could be fundamental in further developing techniques for jamming mitigation research as shown in our previous work in [28] where we implement jamming software within Colosseum to test the impact that jamming signals have within a cellular scenario as well as compare real-world and DT throughput results.

 Here, we leverage the GNU Radio-based IEEE 802.11 implementation [17] to deploy two Wi-Fi nodes (Transmitter (TX) and Receiver (RX)) communicating over a 20 MHz spectrum on the Arena testbed [9].
 Additionally, we leverage GNU Radio to deploy a jammer (both stationary and mobile) that transmits Gaussian noise signals to hamper the correct functioning of our Wi-Fi network.
-Our setup can be seen in Figure 19.
+Our setup can be seen in Figure 23.
 For the sake of fairness in the transmitted signals, in the stationary case, we deployed our nodes so that the Wi-Fi transmitter and jammer are at the same distance from the Wi-Fi receiver.
-We consider two common forms of static jamming: (i) jamming through narrowband signals (shown in Figure 20a); and (ii) jamming through wideband signals (Figure 20b).
+We consider two common forms of static jamming: (i) jamming through narrowband signals (shown in Figure 24a); and (ii) jamming through wideband signals (Figure 24b).

-Fig. 19: Location of the nodes in the jamming experiment, consisting of three static (1, 8, 9) and one mobile (41).
+Fig. 23: Location of the nodes in the jamming experiment, consisting of three static (1, 8, 9) and one mobile (41).

-As we notice, the former type of jamming only occupies a small portion of the Wi-Fi bandwidth (i.e., $\sim\!\!156~\text{kHz})$ , with the result of barely displacing the Wi-Fi signals.
-On the contrary, the latter covers half of the spectrum used by the Wi-Fi nodes (i.e., 10~MHz), causing larger disruptions in the network.
+The first type of jamming only occupies a small portion of the Wi-Fi bandwidth (i.e., $\sim \!
+156$ kHz), resulting in a minimal displacement of the Wi-Fi signals.
+On the contrary, the latter covers half of the spectrum used by the Wi-Fi nodes (i.e., 10 MHz), causing larger disruptions in the network.

-Figure 20 evaluates how narrowband and wideband stationary jammers impact the throughput and SINR of our Wi-Fi network in the real and DT-based scenarios.
+Static Jamming.
+Figure 24 evaluates how narrowband and wideband stationary jammers impact the throughput and SINR of a Wi-Fi network in the real and DT-based scenarios.
 In this experiment, the Wi-Fi nodes communicate for 60 seconds, and the jammer starts transmitting at second 20 for a duration of 20 seconds.
-Specifically, Figure 20a shows the Wi-Fi throughput and SINR for the narrowband jamming experiment in both the real-world and DT, while the wideband jamming experiment throughput and SINR results as perceived by the Wi-Fi nodes are shown in Figure 20b.
+Specifically, Figure 24a shows Wi-Fi throughput and SINR for the narrowband jamming experiment in both the real-world and DT, while the wideband jamming experiment throughput and SINR results as perceived by the Wi-Fi nodes are shown in Figure 24b.